-3. Introduction to RAF Odiham.
-RAF Odiham is a front-line Support Helicopter base working within JHC.
+Introduction to RAF Odiham.
+RAF Odiham is a Tier 1 Standard Aerodrome and 3. a front-line Support Helicopter base within JHC.
 The Stn is home to the UK Chinook Force of 7 Sqn, 18(B) Sqn and 27 Sqn.
-RAF Odiham is also host to The Queens Helicopter Flight and Kestrel Gliding Club.
-The station is commanded by Gp Capt Donal McGurk, under the command of JHC and HQ 2Gp for single service issues.
+RAF Odiham is also host to The King's Helicopter Flight and Kestrel Gliding Club.
+The station is commanded by Gp Capt Matt Roberts, under the command of JHC and HQ 2Gp for single service issues.
 JHC is a Tri-Service organisation and brings under one command battlefield helicopters of the Royal Navy, Army Air Corps and RAF.
 The post of Commander JHC rotates between the 3 services.